ReDI-School/js2-munich-2019-fall/sessions/plan.md

 complex JS data structures, map, arrow functions

+# 06-multiple-recipes

+const recipes = [kaiserschmarrn, lasagne, ...];
+or
+const recipes = { kaiserschmarrn, lasagne, ... };

+Extend the app such that a recipe can be selected using a URL query parameter

+This session should again train the use of data structure, map, teach the location API.

+Furthermore, when taking recipes from all participants, we have to think about
+- data structures
+- team work

-# 06-modules
+# 07-modules

-split project into files, import, export use libraries like lodash package.json: dependencies
+split project into files, import, export
 webpack: bundle built from  all files

+use libraries like lodash
+package.json: dependencies

 # next sessions

 state: useState hook
-making recipe scalable: enter number of persons, re-compute ingredients
+making recipe scalable: enter number of persons, re-compute ingredients, compute price

 UI library: use material-ui
 use components from material-ui to improve the UI of the cookbook

+navigation design: introduce more pages
+- recipe-details page (we already created this page)
+- recipe search page
+- recipe search-results page
+implement those pages using material-ui
+(search should do some simple in-memory search on the recipes data structure)

+introduce react-router

+survey available recipe APIs
+introduce HTTP/REST
+use Postman for requests
+look at data structures provided by this API change/extend existing code appropriately

 promises, async/await